deurell/blog/content/posts/adventure.md

 ## 5. Command Parsing Logic

-Understanding and executing player's commands is crucial.
+Understanding and executing player's commands is the simple brain of the game.
+Since this is a simple engine there won't be a fancy command implementation.
+Just the code that felt fun and right when I typed it.
 Here's a look at the parsing logic:

 ```swift
 func handleCommand(_ command: String) {